BenLiu983/Forecasting-Credit-Score/README.md

 Before applying k-NN to the original loan dataset, I scaled the dataset by 3 statistical methods, Min-Max Scaling, Standard Scaling and Robust Scaling.
 ![readme_plot4](https://user-images.githubusercontent.com/64850893/86265486-d2d44480-bb91-11ea-90b3-b1e101034852.jpg)

+It is ideal to utilize the raw dataset for all parts of analysis, however, since this is a 880,000 * 9 dataset, the computation cost is heavy.
+In fact, it takes about
+20 minutes to compute the results in Table 3.
+To explore how the parameters of k-NN affects its prediction accuracy efficiently, modification is necessary.
+Therefore, PCA will be utilized to decrease the number of features in the dataset.